-EGI.eu Services.
+EGI.eu central Services.

-For each category a different set of service level and targets are defined and periodically reviewed (see the chapter 3 for details).
+For each category a different set of service levels and targets are defined and periodically reviewed (see the chapter 3 for details).
 For each set of service levels various reporting systems are available, and are detailed in the following section.
-The service levels and targets – summarized in (capitolo 3), are formally defined in the RC Operational Level Agreement [RCOLA], in the RP Operational Level Agreement [RPOLA] and EGI.eu Operational Level Agreement.
+The service levels and targets are formally defined in the RC Operational Level Agreement [RCOLA], in the RP Operational Level Agreement [RPOLA] and EGI.eu Operational Level Agreements.

 RCs availability and reliability